 When you are ready, try this site for a more challenging practice: Typeonline Typing Speed This site uses excerpts from older British-English books, so you are forced to type familiar words combined in slightly unfamiliar ways.

-The Player by ForTheRecord is commonly used in courtrooms and can be downloaded for free here: ForTheRecord Player
+FTR Player by ForTheRecord is an audio player that is commonly used in courtrooms and can be downloaded for free using this link: FTR Player

-Both of these players give you two options for transcription: hot keys and foot pedal compatibility.
+The player gives you two options for transcription: hot keys and foot pedal compatibility.
 You can start practicing transcription using the hot keys.
 Some people prefer hot keys to foot pedals and use these throughout their transcription career.
-In Express Scribe, go to "Options" and see the "System Wide Hot Keys".
-In The Player, open "Properties" and go to "Shortcuts" to program hot keys.
+In FTR Player, open "Properties" and go to "Shortcuts" to program hot keys.